 That's how the progressive two-stage door input works!
-This is system feature.
-This is an instant trigger.
-Even if the door is instantly closed, the progression from chirps to constant siren will continue.
+This is a feature of this system.
+This is an instant trigger, remember, since even if the door is instantly re-closed, the progression from chirps to constant siren will continue.